leeBigCommerce/react-state/README.md

 ### Comments

 -   `context` is React's solution passing things around without using props
 -   As we're now chaining a few different techniques together (`useState`, `createContext`, `useContext`) to achieve a singular aim, it's good practice to hide these away as implementation details behind a more concise API (as done in our example).
+We can also defend that API and its aims from regression by covering it with its own specific tests.

 ---